definitelynico/mfs-cpp-starter/README.md

 A simple CLI tool that sets up a modern C++ project with CMake, similar to how `cargo new` works for Rust projects.

+## Why

+I get confused when opening an IDE - simple as.
+I just want to be able to create a C++ project quickly and get going, but I'm also terrible at remembering all the commands, arguments and flags to create things like .clang-format, compile-commands.json and others in order to have a pleasant experience in [your favorite terminal text editor].

 ## Features

 - Creates a basic C++ project structure with src/, include/, and lib/ directories